brainsrigazzi/espanso-package-example/README.md

-# espanso-package-example
+# Obsidian-note-template
-An example on how to create an espanso package.
+An espanso trigger for Obsidian.

 For more information, read the [documentation](https://espanso.org/docs/)